dgovil/PythonForMayaSamples/README.md

 During the course, we'll create a few different projects to both showcase how Python is useful in a real world context,and to learn new concepts

-* Create and prop geometry with a simple rig
+* Create and prop geometry with a simple rig [introduction](introduction/)
 * Rename and organize a scene
 * Automatically create Gears for modelling with a configurable amount of teeth
 * An Animation Tweener with a simple UI
 * A Library tool for Rigging Controls with a UI
 * A Light Manager
+* A command line file renaming tool

 ## Tools That We'll Be Using